Introduction

 Why not, then, simply reference Dharma, Ma'at, Arta, etc.?

-In our effort to unite an elite and espouse an agenda that expresses the perennial idea, we wish to examine the principles of this perennial idea in isolation, and, in this context alone, to disassociate these principles from the formalisms to which they are related by use of preestablished terms, through the establishment of a quintessential vocabulary.
-It is an effort to streamline and refine these concepts on the bases of identifying and specifying exactly what it is that is present in all of these conceptions.
+In our effort to retain the universal and perennial idea, and to unite an intellectual class on the basis of the inherent universal principles present in all legitimate philosophical formalisms, we wish to make our inquiries into the nature of Reality through the examination and direct assessment of these principles in isolation, and, in this context alone, to disassociate these principles from the formalisms to which they are related by use of preestablished terms, through the utilization of a "quintessential" vocabulary.
+It is an effort to clarify and refine these principles on the basis of identifying and specifying precisely what it is that is present in all legitimate philosophical and linguistic formalisms.

 Why not, then, simply reference Capital T Tradition, Perennialism, etc.?